ginkof/Data-Science-Portfolio/Data Analysis/Is the world exploding? Temperature Analysis and Predictions for U.S. Counties/readme.md

 * `SWDOWN`: Downwelling shortwave radia've flux at the surface
 * `GLW`: Downwelling longwave radia've flux at the surface

+We have 40 years (years 1980-2019).
 For every year, the above quantities are measured hourly.
-Every dataframe hence have 56045 rows.
+Therefore, we have 365*24 dataframes, each with 56045 rows.